 If you have suffered long-term difficulties resulting from a whiplash injury, or if a doctor overlooked your injury with an inaccurate diagnosis in California, contact the Law Offices of JG Winter as soon as possible.

 With over 30 years of experience helping injured victims secure the compensation they need after being wronged, you can be confident we will hold those responsible for your losses accountable.
-To speak with a seasoned personal injury attorney with experience in brain injury cases, schedule a free consultation by completing a contact form or calling 844-734-2626.
+To speak with a seasoned Sacramento brain injury attorney with experience in brain injury cases, schedule a free consultation by completing a contact form or calling 844-734-2626.